mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 This is a fundamental problem of all web frameworks, not just of Vaadin.
 For more information on how 'event loops' work in server UI frameworks, please read [Event Loop (Session Lock) in Vaadin](../event-loop-session-lock-in-vaadin/).

-## But Actually Yes
+EDIT: There's a very interesting solution which forces Vaadin to send the response "in the middle of" the UI thread, before the UI thread finishes.
+Please see the end of this blogpost for more information.

+## The Virtual Threads Solution

 So, what dark magic are we using to solve the problem above?
-The answer is the Java 20 Virtual Threads, or The Project Loom.
+The answer is the Java 21 Virtual Threads, or The Project Loom.
 Project Loom introduces the concept of a *virtual thread*, which differs from the good old native OS thread in a way that it can *suspend*.
 When a code running in a virtual thread calls a blocking function,